Privacy-Enhanced Blockchains

 In this example, competing manufacturers, distributors, resellers and logistics companies are members of an electronics supply chain consortium.
 Each participant is running a QEDIT node that is connected to an enterprise blockchain designed to enhance supply chain traceability and ensure product provenance.

-When a new order is received by an electronics chip manufacturer, the company uses its QEDIT wallet to issue new tokens — digital twins of the chips that will be sent to the customer — and a ZKP that attests to the validity of the token issuance that is broadcast to the network.
+When a new order is received by an electronics chip manufacturer, the company uses its QEDIT wallet to issue new tokens – digital twins of the chips that will be sent to the customer.
+A ZKP that attests to the validity of the token issuance that is broadcast to the network.
 Other nodes on the blockchain can validate the integrity of the proof but cannot see private details about the issuance.

 Once the order is prepared for shipment, the manufacturer hands off the package to the designated forwarder and transfers the digital twins to the forwarder’s wallet.
 A ZKP generated by the manufacturer’s node affirms that custody of the package has changed hands.
 Proofs for all subsequent asset transfers are recorded on the blockchain until the package arrives at its final destination.
 No nodes, other than those owned by the direct parties to a transaction, can learn any confidential information about the manufacturer’s sales volume, pricing or trade partners.